Create reusable Power BI assets

 -

 The From Web dialog box will pop up once connected.
-Keep Basic radio button selected.
+Keep the Basic radio button selected.
 Enter the following file path as the URL path.

 -